 MASSENA - Ruby L. LaValley, 93, of the St. Regis Nursing Home, died peacefully on September 11, 2019 surrounded by her family.
 Services will be private.

-To send flowers in memory of Ruby LaValley (Bradley), please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Ruby LaValley (Bradley), please visit our Heartfelt Sympathies Store.

 Ruby was born in Tifton, Georgia on November 10, 1925, daughter of the late Claude Andrew and Mary Evelyn (Bowman) Bradley.
 She graduated from Mystic High School in the 11th grade and was Salutatorian of the class and delivered the welcome address at graduation.
 She went on to attend South Georgia College at Douglas, Georgia majoring in Business.
 Her cousin, J.C.
 Bowman, paid her college expenses and she was forever grateful and proud that she “repaid every penny” once she started working for IBM in Macon, Georgia.
 She then went to work at Warner Robins Air Force Base where she met her husband, James LaValley, who was stationed there.
 After James was honorably discharged, they moved back to the North Country.
 They had five children.
 They are Joan (LaValley) Hatcher (Rick), of Cape May Court House, NJ, Judy (LaValley) Flynn (Richard), of Massena, NY and Stuart, Fl, James LaValley, (deceased) Massena, David LaValley (Janet) of Charlotte, NC, and Joy (LaValley) Maxwell (Charlie Pernice) of Norfolk, NY.
 Also surviving are her beloved grandchildren Scott Kormanyos, Lisa Baloun, Rob Baker, Mike Maxwell and Kevin Maxwell and great-grandchildren Noah Clarke Baker, Bianca Lynne Maxwell and Carson Maxwell.
 Also step-grandchildren and their children.
 She loved them all.
 She was predeceased by her two sisters, Hildred Hardenburg and Mildred Stripling and a brother, Albert, who died at the age of 2.
 She was also predeceased by a cousin who was very special to her, N. H. Layton, of Tifton, Georgia.
 While she was never able to go back to Georgia to visit him, she enjoyed their many phone conversations over the years reminiscing and catching up on family events.